ChrisERo/vocab-forager/docs/user-manual.md

 ![Site List](./assets/search-results.png "Search Results Page")

-Performing the last of these results would provide you a page showing the site's data.
+Performing the last of these results would provide a page showing the site's data.
-From here, one can remove words from the page's vocabulary list, quiz one's self on the page's highlighted text (see previous section), and add/remove labels used for searching for the page.
+From here, one can remove words from the page's vocabulary list, quiz one's self on the page's vocabulary (see previous section), and add/remove labels used for searching for the page.

 ![Site List](./assets/site-data-page.png "Site Data Page")

-One important note for is that labels can only be made if they following these
+One important note is that labels can only be made if they following these constraints:
-constraints:
 - Must contain at least one non-space character
 - Must be less than or equal to **64** characters

 ### Importing/Exporting Data
 If, for whatever reason, you stop using your current browser or you get a new device, the content you have in VocabForager, all your dictionaries and webpage data, will be lost.
 To transfer these over, you would need to perform the following:

 1. Install VocabForager on your new browser either on whatever device you decide to use moving forward.
 2. Click the "Export Extension Data" from the Main Menu in your old browser.
-This will create a file named `vocabForagerData.json` inside your Downloads folder.
+This will create a file named something like `vocabForagerData.json` inside your Downloads folder.
 3. If moving to a new device, transfer this file over.
+This can be done via tools like a USB flash drive or some cloud storage service.
 4. In your new browser's instance of VocabForager, click the "Import Extension Data" option in the Main Menu.
 Select the file created in step 2 when prompted.